|

 Japanese.
 The context isn’t cultural,

-check the literature (you know that explicit source of knowledge we all rely
+the literature (you know that explicit source of knowledge we all rely upon)

-trick for us, is to read the English translations of the Japanese texts
+us, is to read the English translations of the Japanese texts written by

-know we have only ourselves to blame, there is excellent material available
+have only ourselves to blame, there is excellent material available we have

-we have just to learn to winnow the wheat from the chaff.
-And all
+just to learn to winnow the wheat from the chaff.
+And all that I

 listened, it failed, and now parts of it have been renamed as something